School Choice with Multiple Priorities: Related literature

-We apply our approach to the school choice problem with affirmative actions, which is discussed by many previous studies.
-See, for example, Section 2 of Abdulkadiro\u{g}lu and Grigryan (2022) for a comprehensive survey.
-Among them, we consider a priority-based affirmative action policy discussed by Kojima (2012), Afacan and Salman (2016), Jiao and Tian (2019), Jiao and Shen (2021), Jiao et al. (2022) and Dur and Xie (2023).\footnote{ For other types of affirmative action, there are quota-based affirmative action and reserve-based affirmative action.
-Moreover, Kitahara and Okumura (2020, 2023) propose a hybrid approach that combines these three types of affirmative action.} Kojima (2012) firstly discusses the responsiveness for the priority-based affirmative action of the mechanisms and shows that it is incompatible with stability.\footnote{ The responsiveness to improvements is related to the respect for improvements property, as introduced by Balinsky and S\"{o}nmez (1999).
+Kojima (2012) firstly discusses the responsiveness for the priority-based affirmative action of the mechanisms and shows that it is incompatible with stability.\footnote{ The responsiveness to improvements is related to the respect for improvements property, as introduced by Balinsky and S\"{o}nmez (1999).
 However, the latter property considers the improvement for one student only.
 Hirata et al. (2022) consider the respect for group improvements property, which is more related to ours.
 They show that any stable mechanism fails to satisfy the property.} Hafalir et al. (2013) and Do\u{g}an (2016) discuss it further but focus only on other types of affirmative action: the quota-based and the reserve-based affirmative action policies.

-Jiao and Shen (2021) show that although the EADA mechanism with full consenting is not responsive to the priority-based affirmative action, the EADA mechanism with only minorities consenting is responsive to it.
+Jiao and Shen (2021) show that although the EADA mechanism with full consenting is not responsive to the priority-based affirmative action, that with only minorities consenting is responsive to it.
 However, the resulting matching of the latter mechanism violates some priorities of minority students.
 We also utilize an EADA algorithm and show that our mechanism is stable in our sense as well as responsive to the priority-based affirmative action.
 Jiao et al. (2022) derive a condition under which the deferred acceptance mechanism is responsive to the priority-based affirmative action.
 However, as they mentioned, this condition is highly restrictive.
-In this study, the priorities for all schools are allowed to be represented by any of the total orders.

 Dur and Xie (2023) weaken the notion of responsiveness to escape from the impossibility result.
-Our responsiveness notion is not weaker but rather stronger than that discussed by the previous studies excepting Dur and Xie (2023).
-On the other hand, we consider a weaker stability notion.
+They also introduce a responsiveness notion that is stronger than the usual one and derive a sufficient condition that the student-proposing deferred acceptance mechanism satisfies it.
+Our responsiveness notion is also stronger than usual one discussed by the previous studies, but we consider no restriction on priority orders and weaker stability notion.

 Finally, there are several recent studies that consider a matching model where agents are allowed to have multiple preference orders.
 See, for example, Chen et al. (2018), Miyazaki and Okamoto (2019) and Aziz et al. (2020).
 They consider a one-to-one matching problem, but each agent in either side may have multiple preference or priority orders.
 On the other hand, we consider a general one-to-many matching problem, but the agents in only one side can have multiple priority orders.
 Moreover, they consider a stronger stability notion; e.g., a matching is stable if it is stable in a usual sense for all preference profiles.
 On the other hand, we consider a weaker stability notion than theirs.